lykmapipo/weather/DOCUMENTATION.md

 #### fetchPresentForecast(optns)

-Fetch present forecast of a given city
+Fetch present forecast of a given city;

 ##### Parameters